 He is a former President of the Joint Economic Council and of the Insurers' Association of Mauritius.
 He has played an active role in the development of risk management, investment, insurance and pensions in Mauritius having chaired or been part of various technical committees in these fields.

-Other directorship in listed companies: Air Mauritius Limited Swan General Ltd
+Air Mauritius Limited Swan General Ltd

 Pauline Seeyave